geyslein/tsm_tsm-dispatcher/README.md

       `CreateThingOnMinioAction`
 - [ ] Maybe handle all action types in one process (with threads) or use something more sophisticated (Node Red?)
+- [ ] Security: No user should be able to modify bucket tags as they are used to detect the things uuid